Living the Deep

 Time is the commodity that makes all the difference.
 Because unlike a 30 second wave, being able to shred snow like that all day for a week or three is the only thing I have ever experienced that makes all of life’s other worries completely and utterly melt away.
 Everything becomes gravy when you’re not clicked into your bindings.
 Everything else in your days become just an added bonus, there to be cherished.
 A good a meal, a warm beverage, a conversation with a friend.
 All of that is the real bliss.
 The snow is just what brings us there.

-Aubree Stephane, Waist Deep In That Bliss.
+Aubree Stephane, waist deep in that bliss.
 Photo - Hansjoerg Franz

 Aubree Stephane, waist deep in that bliss.